-Venezuelan-American conductor and scholar Carmen-Helena Téllez has been called “a quiet force behind contemporary music in the United States today” by the New York-based journal Sequenza 21.
-A multifaceted artist, she takes a co-creative approach to new music performance, devoting special attention to vocal-instrumental and staged genres, involving interdisciplinary media and musical scholarship, in an approach that The Washington Post has called “immersing and thrilling.”
+Téllez was an Venezuelan-American conductor and scholar who had been called “a quiet force behind contemporary music in the United States today” by the New York-based journal Sequenza 21.
+A multifaceted artist, she took a co-creative approach to new music performance, devoting special attention to vocal-instrumental and staged genres, involving interdisciplinary media and musical scholarship, in an approach that The Washington Post has called “immersing and thrilling.”
 Carmen-Helena Téllez obtained a Doctor of Music degree with Highest Distinction at Indiana University in 1989.
 Her document “Musical Form and Dramatic Concept in Handel’s Athalia” won the ACDA Julius Herford National Dissertation Award in 1991, and was the first study to propose the influence of Racine on the development of the modern oratorio.
-She has maintained her devotion to music scholarship, and is currently writing books on Latin American Choral and Avant-Garde Genres.
+She had maintained her devotion to music scholarship, and wrote books on Latin American Choral and Avant-Garde Genres.

-Carmen-Helena Téllez has brought important contemporary works to audiences in the American Midwest for the first time, including Osvaldo Golijov’s opera Ainadamar, John Adams’s opera-oratorio El Niño, as well as the American premiere of Ralph Shapey’s oratorio Praise, originally composed for the celebrations of the 50th anniversary of the foundation of Israel.
+Téllez had brought important contemporary works to audiences in the American Midwest for the first time, including Osvaldo Golijov’s opera Ainadamar, John Adams’s opera-oratorio El Niño, as well as the American premiere of Ralph Shapey’s oratorio Praise, originally composed for the celebrations of the 50th anniversary of the foundation of Israel.
 As part of her increasingly focused dedication to interdisciplinary presentation, she co-created an immersive theatre production of Don Freund’s Passion with Tropes in May 2011, in collaboration with artists Robert Shakespeare, Susanne Schwibs and Margaret Dolinsky.
-In 2009 she designed and conducted for the University of Sao Paulo a multimedia performance of Orff’s Carmina Burana as a commentary on the artist and fascist society.
-In October of the same year she conducted the fiendishly difficult Svadebka (Les Noces)ballet by Stravinsky at Indiana University, and is currently working on an art-video installation based on Pulitzer composer Shulamit Ran’s Credo/Ani Ma’Amin.
+In 2009 she designed and conducted for the University of São Paulo a multimedia performance of Orff’s Carmina Burana as a commentary on the artist and fascist society.
+In October of the same year she conducted the fiendishly difficult Svadebka (Les Noces) ballet by Stravinsky at Indiana University, and worked on an art-video installation based on Pulitzer composer Shulamit Ran’s Credo/Ani Ma’Amin.
 Her art video The Bells of Leopardi, based on a staged performance of a composition by Yehuda Yannay, can be viewed in YouTube.com.
-As an outgrowth of these explorations, Carmen Helena Téllez has returned to composition, and will include some of her own works in Aguavá’s upcoming seasons.
+We are incredibly saddened by the passing of Carmen, but we are honored to carry on her legacy with her music.